wythe0513/boilerplate/source/Starbucks.md

 - Those results also agree with the outcomes of the heuristic analysis.

 ## Results and Recommendations
 1. Information about demographic properties is very Important to predict customers' actions(react to offers, how much they spend etc.),  and also expect potential customers' reactions.
-Those are  `loyalty`( a period of length membership), level of `income`, `age` and `gender` are important.
+Those are  `loyalty`( a period of length membership), level of `income`, `age` and `gender`.
-2. The females are more responsive to offers than male customers.
-Female eran amd spend than mele.
-And most populated generation zone is aroud 50s.
+2. The females are more responsive to offers than male customers, and they earn and spend more than male, while the number is less than men
-3. Therefore, females particularly the 30s – 50s generation with higher income can be mainly targeted to approach as potential loyal customers.
+3. Females particularly the 30s – 50s generation with higher income can be mainly targeted to approach as potential loyal customers.
-4. When making an approach, the offers presented, the discount offers seem better than BOGO, though the difference is subtle.
+4. When making approaches, the discount offers seem better than BOGO and information, though the difference is subtle.
+5. The above views may be very different in countries and regions, at least in Japan particularly demographic information.
+Therefore , the same kind of test in the different countries may generate different outcomes and creative ideas.